 - 1. My employee has a confirmed diagnosis of COVID-19.
 What do we do?
 Follow the CDC guidelines.
 The employee should isolate at home for 14 days.
 You should disinfect the workplace and determine the exposure to others.
 Depending on the exposure to others, you may need to send other employees home to prevent the spread of the virus.
 Do not identify the infected employee or you may violate laws of confidentiality.
 Manage their absence through FMLA, STD, paid sick leave or FFCRA. - 2.
 My employee was exposed but has no symptoms.
 What are our options?

-Previous guidance from the Centers for Disease Control and Prevention (CDC) recommended employees stay home for 14 days after exposure.
-However, per revised CDC recommendations issued April 8, they are now advising that critical infrastructure workers may be permitted to continue to work following potential exposure, provided they remain symptom free and additional precautions are implemented by the employer.
-Additional precautions include measuring the employee's temperature prior to them starting work; employee self-monitors for temperature or other symptoms; employee wears a mask for 14 days after last exposure; maintain 6 feet and practice social distancing; disinfect and clean all shared work spaces and increase air exchange in the workplace.
-For further details see the CDC revised guidance at https://www.cdc.gov/coronavirus/2019-ncov/community/critical-workers/implementing-safety-practices.html - 3.
+Per the CDC guidelines, they must be put on a mandatory 14-day quarantine period.
+They should not report back to work until after that time period.
+Because they are not sick, they would not be eligible for FMLA or STD, but may now qualify under the Emergency Paid Sick Leave Act. - 3.
 Schools and Day Care Facilities are Closed.
 What leaves are available to employees who must take care of their kids?

 Without an illness, they would not qualify under STD or most employer sick leave.
 However, with the new FFCRA laws they may qualify.
 See Question 14 for information about the Act.
 Additionally, if they are covered by the Chicago or Cook County sick leave, they can use time earned under this policy for a school closing due to a public health emergency. - 4.
 My employee is afraid to come to work despite no known cases.
 Must we accommodate them?
 Employees are only entitled to refuse work if they believe they are in imminent danger as defined by OSHA.
 Unless they can prove you are not taking the necessary precautions for the employees, you can ask them to come to work.
 If they refuse, you don't have to pay them, and you could discipline according to your absence policy.
 However, you might want to consider other options (using PTO time or other leave programs) to address this issue. - 5.
 Should we require a doctor's note before employees return to work?

 It depends on your company polices and if you usually require medical clearance from returning employees.
 However, it is suggested you don't put further strain on medical providers at this time.
-Require the employee to quarantine for 14 days, but don't require a doctor note upon their return. - 6.
+Require the employee to guarantine for 14 days, but don't require a doctor note upon their return. - 6.
 Can I send my employee home if they are coughing or showing symptoms of illness?
 Yes.
 If they are exhibiting symptoms of the virus, you have the right to ask them to go home.
 The coronavirus is thought to spread largely through respiratory droplets from coughing and sneezing.
 They should leave work if they develop symptoms and stay home if they have coughing sneezing, shortness of breath and/or a temperature above 100.4 F.